devwaseem/nonull/_posts/2020-05-15-pickle-rick.md

 ![](/assets/images/picklerick/picklerick2.png)

-Nothing interesting here, let's check the source code?
+Nothing interesting here, let's check the source code!.

 ![](/assets/images/picklerick/picklericksource.png)

 There's a comment by Rick.
-His Username is **R1ckRul3s.** Hmm a username? there's no login page for username.
+His Username is **R1ckRul3s.** Hmmm a username? there's no login page to use the username.
 Maybe SSH login?. let's try it.

 ```
 ssh R1ckRul3s@10.10.159.88